clintcparker/clintcparker.github.com/_posts/2022-04-13-software-leadership-fostering-the-team.md

 Most notions of accountability come from negative perspectives.
 We only need to foster accountability because we need someone to be accountable for something that has gone wrong.
 It's true, and from time to time we need in our organizations.
 It's also a key part of coaching.
 And sometimes, it's a good motivator to know that if a project fails, some person or group can be held accountable.

 The concept I think everyone misses with accountability, though, is that it's a two way street.
 Early in my career, I worked on a team for 18 months before I knew about my accountability for someone's _positive_ experience with our software.
 That’s right, for a year and a half, the only post-release feedback I received for my code was the negative type.
-Obviously the company appreciated my work, but all I really ever saw were the bugs.
+Obviously my team appreciated my work, but all I really ever saw beyond that were the bugs.

 The feedback loop needs to continue regardless of the feedback.